KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 9. Recommendation: The module imports `moment` (used in `node_helper.js`) but does not list it in package.json.
 Add this dependency to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
 10. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 11. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.
+12. Recommendation: 2 GitHub Actions jobs could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-MealieShoppingList by btoconnor](https://github.com/btoconnor/MMM-MealieShoppingList)